MSc Pharmaceutical Analysis

 Assessment

-Assessment is through written and practical examinations and submission of a thesis (MSc students only).
+Assessment is through written and practical exams and submission of a thesis (MSc students only).

 Teaching staff